 When the virus reaches your eyes, it may cause pink eye or other eye symptoms.

-Protecting your eyes from airborne respiratory droplets may help reduce your chances of developing COVID-19.
+Protecting your eyes from airborne respiratory droplets may help reduce your chances of contracting the new coronavirus.

 Having pink eye or irritated eyes doesn’t mean you have COVID-19.